Spaying & Neutering

 Yes.
 Fleas and ticks can carry several potential illnesses to humans and other pets.
 Anyone can be affected by parasites and children, seniors and people with chronic illness are at an even greater risk.

 Yes.
 Heartworms can be a very serious problem for both dogs and cats.
 Heartworms can be fatal or seriously debilitating because they live in the bloodstream, lungs and heart of infected pets.
 Our team of veterinarians and even staff can conduct blood tests to find out if your pet has heartworm disease and then can start on a monthly preventative.
-Leave it to us to discover what’s going on and we will help find a solution via our cutting-edge technology.
+Leave it to us to discover what’s going on and we will help find a solution via our advanced technology.

 Roundworms are the most common intestinal parasites of pets and the most likely to be transmitted to humans.
 As a pet owner, you never really ever see them because they live inside of your pet and they shed a large numbers of invisible eggs, this is why regular stool testing is important for every pet.
 Humans can accidentally ingest infective worm eggs that have been passed through the pet’s feces and left in the environment.
 The eggs hatch in the human’s intestinal tract, and immature worms can travel to various tissues in the body, including the eyes and brain, potentially causing serious infections.
 The North Yonge Veterinary Hospital offers you guidance, education and support on roundworms and how they can be prevented or cured.